The most expensive mistake in photography business

 • No defined client journey, every client gets a variation

-• Personal elements are the whole system, nothing automated
+• Personal attention is the whole system, nothing is automated

 What functional looks like